 Dijkstra, H (Hylke)

 Hylke Dijkstra is a member of the Standing Committee on European Integration of the Advisory Council on International Affairs (Adviesraad Internationale Vraagstukken) and the Steering Committee of the OSCE Network of Academic Institutions.
-He was previously Programme Director of the MA in European Studies, Editor-in-Chief of the journal Contemporary Security Policy, and member of the Board of the Dutch Political Science Association, the Advisory Council of the Netherlands Institute of Governance.
+He was previously Programme Director of the MA in European Studies, Editor-in-Chief of the journal Contemporary Security Policy, and member of the Board of the Dutch Political Science Association and the Advisory Council of the Netherlands Institute of Governance.

 Hylke Dijkstra is the winner of the 2008 prize for best article in European Foreign Affairs Review for scholars under the age of thirty-five.
 For his dissertation, he received the Otto von der Gablentz Academic Prize and the G.A.
 Van Poelje Prize.